 A Background of the Case: Reichert v.
 Skirboll

-Mrs. Reichert (Wife) petitioned for dissolution of marriage in 2008.
+Mrs. Reichert (Wife) petitioned for the dissolution of marriage in 2008.
 There were no minor children involved.
 Both parties testified at the trial.
-Testimony indicated Husband received $15,400 in settlement proceeds from a civil lawsuit.
+Testimony indicated the Husband received $15,400 in settlement proceeds from a civil lawsuit.
 He kept all of the money and did not share any of it with his wife.
 In addition, the parties had credit card debt to divide.

-Husband did not pay the $2,000 per month temporary spousal maintenance ordered by the court.
+The husband did not pay the $2,000 per month temporary spousal maintenance ordered by the court.
 At the final trial, the judge ordered him to pay Mrs. Reichert $57,221.52.
 That total included $7,700 for Wife’s half of the settlement (to be paid within 60 days of the entry).
 It also included $20,000 in spousal maintenance arrears.
 Lastly, the credit card balance was split evenly with Wife ordered to pay her half directly to the creditor.

-Husband filed a motion for a new trial regarding spousal maintenance.
+The husband filed a motion for a new trial regarding spousal maintenance.
 His basis for doing so was his claim that his wife had a multi-million dollar interest in a Canadian real estate company she failed to disclose.
 His motion was granted and Wife withdrew her claim for spousal maintenance.

 Back to Court: Reichert v.
 Skirboll

 One year later, Wife petitioned to have the decree enforced alleging that the $37,221.52 had never been paid.
-She also requested that interest be added to the awarded amount.
+She also requested that interest is added to the awarded amount.
 She did not specify a date when interest should begin to accrue.

-Testimony established the check was sent to Wife on condition that she accept the amount of the check in full satisfaction of the judgment.
-Husband argued the court could not impose a ten percent interest rate on the monies owed to Wife or, if interest were to accrue, it should accrue from the date of the amended decree.
+Testimony established the check was sent to Wife on condition that she accept the amount of the check as full satisfaction of the judgment.
+The husband argued the court could not impose a ten percent interest rate on the monies owed to Wife or, if interest were to accrue, it should accrue from the date of the amended decree.

 The Trial Court Ruling

 The court ordered the decree would be enforced and awarded Wife $37,221.52 plus ten percent interest (per A.R.S.
 Section 44-1201(B)).
 The interest was ordered to begin accruing on the date of the amended decree.
-It was also noted by the court that Husband was not entitled to an offset.
-The reason was that Wife was ordered by decree to pay her portion of the debt directly to the creditor.
-Further, Husband did not provide documentation prove he paid the debt on Wife’s behalf.
+It was also noted by the court that the Husband was not entitled to an offset.
+The reason was that the Wife was ordered by decree to pay her portion of the debt directly to the creditor.
+Further, Husband did not provide documentation proving he paid the debt on Wife’s behalf.